Transcript: Viral Meat Spray

 Last year researchers discovered that you can put the viruses in the feed of the chickens and obtain the same effect.
-They conclude that “The phage cocktail administered in feed can be easily and successfully used under commercial condition in a poultry unit.
-Another important aspect of the present study is that as the phages that composed the cocktail were isolated from poultry carcasses, their use to reduce Campylobacter colonisation in the live birds would not introduce any new biological entity into the food chain,” meaning consumers shouldn’t complain about the use of viruses as a biological control agent since the viruses are on their meat to begin with.
+They conclude that, “The phage cocktail administered in feed can be easily and successfully used under commercial condition in a poultry unit.”
+Another important aspect of the present study is that as the phages that composed the cocktail were isolated from poultry carcasses, their use to reduce Campylobacter colonization in the live birds would not introduce any new biological entity into the food chain, meaning consumers shouldnt complain about the use of viruses as a biological control agent since the viruses are on their meat to begin with.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by Serena.

 Please consider volunteering to help out on the site.